petpetpetpet/glastonbury/README.md

 That being said, we've gotten tickets through people's phones before, it's just more challenging to switch to google apps, copy a number, then switch back to safari to paste it.

 # Multiple Browser Tabs
 Don't use multiple tabs in the same browser.
-They might interfere with one another.
+They might interfere with one another cause they will share the same session.
+You can use multiple browsers - like one tab in chrome, one tab in firefox if you really want to.

 # Glamping etc
 This happens later on.
 Process is basically the same.